mizescy/Chem_Formulator/README.md

 **Chemical Formulator** is a cutting-edge desktop application designed for chemical component analysis and essential oil identification.
 Built with modern technologies and enhanced by machine learning algorithms, this tool provides accurate matching of chemical components against a comprehensive database of marker components.

-### 🎯 Project Vision
-To revolutionize chemical analysis by providing researchers, chemists, and industry professionals with an intuitive, accurate, and efficient tool for identifying chemical compositions and potential essential oil matches.

 ### 🏗️ Architecture
 The application features a robust, object-oriented architecture that ensures: